mhm-ufz/mHM/README.md

 Please see the file [DEPENDENCIES][8] for external software required to run mHM.
 See also the [users manual][5] for detailed instructions to setup mHM.
+As from June 2019, new option to compile mHM with cmake is provided, see more details under [cmake manual][9].

 ## Quick start